All About Marriage and Family Therapists

 The states with the most job growth for Marriage & Family Therapist are Utah, Arizona, and North Dakota.
 Watch out if you plan on working in New Jersey, South Dakota, or Illinois.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Marriage & Family Therapist
+Salary for a Marriage & Family Therapist

 Marriage and Family Therapists who work in Maine, Hawaii, or New Jersey, make the highest salaries.